Online Adversarial Attacks: Experiments

-\xhdr{Q3: Online Attacks on Robust Classifiers} We now test the feasibility of online attacks against classifiers robustified using adversarial training.
-To do so, we adapt the public Madry Challenge \citep{madry2017towards} to the online setting.
-We report the average performance of each online algorithm in Table ~\ref{table:madry_challenge}.
+\xhdr{Q3: Online Attacks on Robust Classifiers} We now test the feasibility of online attacks against classifiers robustified using adversarial training by adapting the public Madry Challenge \citep{madry2017towards} to the online setting.
+We report the average performance of each $\mathcal{A}$ in Table ~\ref{table:madry_challenge}.
 We observe that \algoname\ is the best online algorithms, outperforming \textsc{Virtual} and \textsc{Optimistic}, in all settings except for $k=10$ on MNIST where \textsc{Single-Ref} is slightly better.

-\xhdr{Q4: Differences between the online and offline setting} The online threat model presents several interesting phenomenon that we now highlight.
-First we observe that a stronger attack (e.g. PGD)---in comparison to FGSM---in the offline setting doesn't necessarily translate to an equivalently stronger attack in the online setting.
-We explain this phenomenon in Fig.~\ref{fig:fgsm_vs_pgd_loss} \&~\ref{fig:fgsm_vs_pgd_ratio} by plotting the distribution of the loss values and the ratio of unsuccessful attacks to total attacks for PGD and FGSM.
-We observe that the PGD curve is above the FGSM curve indicating that while PGD is a stronger attacker than FGSM, it is harder for $\mathcal{A}$ to pick successful attacks using PGD.
-A similar initially counter-intuitive observation can be made when comparing the online fool rate on robust and non-robust classifiers.
-While it is natural to expect the online fool rate to be lower on robust model we empirically observe the opposite in Tab.~\ref{table:non_robust_table1} and~\ref{table:madry_challenge}.
-To understand this phenomena we plot the distribution of the ratio of unsuccessful attacks to total attacks as a function $f_s$'s loss in Fig.~\ref{fig:histogram_Vi} and observe non-robust models have a heavier tail making it harder for $\mathcal{A}$ to pick successful attacks purely based on loss (see~\S\ref{appendix:visualization_of_values_observed}).
+\xhdr{Q4: Differences between the online and offline setting} The online threat model presents several interesting phenomena that we now highlight.
+First, we observe that a stronger attack (e.g. PGD)---in comparison to FGSM---in the offline setting doesn't necessarily translate to an equivalently stronger attack in the online setting.
+Such an observation was first made in the conventional offline transfer setting by \citet{madry2017towards}, but we argue the online setting further exacerbates this phenomenon.
+We explain this phenomenon in Fig.~\ref{fig:fgsm_vs_pgd_loss} \&~\ref{fig:fgsm_vs_pgd_ratio} by plotting the ratio of unsuccessful attacks to total attacks as a function of loss values for PGD and FGSM.
+We see that for the PGD attack numerous unsuccessful attacks can be found even for high surrogate loss values and as a result, can lead $\mathcal{A}$ further astray by picking unsuccessful data points---which may be top-$k$ in surrogate loss values---to conduct a transfer attack. \cut{ We observe that the PGD curve is above the FGSM curve indicating that while PGD is a stronger attacker than FGSM, it is harder for $\mathcal{A}$ to pick successful attacks using PGD.} A similar counter-intuitive observation can be made when comparing the online fool rate on robust and non-robust classifiers.
+While it is natural to expect the online fool rate to be lower on robust models we empirically observe the opposite in Tab.~\ref{table:non_robust_table1} and~\ref{table:madry_challenge}.
+To understand this phenomenon we plot the ratio of unsuccessful attacks to total attacks as a function $f_s$'s loss in Fig.~\ref{fig:histogram_Vi} and observe non-robust models provide a non-vanishing ratio of unsuccessful attacks for large values of $\mathcal V_i$ making it harder for $\mathcal{A}$ to pick successful attacks purely based on loss (see also~\S\ref{appendix:visualization_of_values_observed}).